Student Program (SPRG)

 Student program eligibility and participation must be reported to CALPADS as soon as the information is available and continuiously maintained throughout the academic year.

-If a student to another school within a district and still meets eligibility or is participating in the same programs, a new program record must be report for the student at the new school.
+If a student transfers to another school within a district and still meets eligibility or is participating in the same programs, a new program record must be report for the student at the new school.

 The following are the expected student programs collected in the different submissions.